tauri-apps/tauri-docs/docs/api/config.md

   - Disables the given list of CSP directives modifications.

-The value can be any of the following:
+The value can be any of the following types:

 - [`Csp`](#csp) (Defaults to _null_)

-The value can be any of the following:
+The value can be any of the following types:

 - [`SystemTrayConfig`](#systemtrayconfig) (Defaults to _null_)